Bastrop is set among the “Lost Pines,” a unique pine-oak forest just east of Austin.

 Over 75,000 acres of loblolly pines, known as the Lost Pines ecosystem, lie scattered across sections of five counties on the Texas Coastal Plain.
-A portion of this magnificent pine forest is located in Bastrop and Buescher state parks.
+Bastrop and Buescher state parks protect a portion of this pine forest.

-A mosaic of pine, oaks, shrubs, grassland and mixed flowering plants create a diverse environment important to many species of wildlife including the pileated woodpecker, the largest of the woodpeckers.
-Many other species of wildlife such as white-tailed deer, rabbits, squirrels, opossums and armadillos scurry through the woods.
+The parks lie in the ecological region known as the Post Oak Savannah.
+A mosaic of pines, oaks, shrubs, grassland and mixed flowering plants create an environment important to many species of wildlife.
+This includes the pileated woodpecker, the largest of the woodpeckers.

-The seasonally moist sandy soils of the Lost Pines provide critical habitat for the largest remaining population of the endangered Houston toad.
-The Houston toad was recognized as an endangered species in 1970.
-Loss of habitat in its historic range, largely due to urbanization, has caused a marked decline in populations of this species in recent decades.
+Houston toad: The seasonally moist, sandy soils of the Lost Pines provide critical habitat for the endangered Houston toad.
+Loss of habitat in its historic range led to a marked decline in numbers of the toad in recent decades.